micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

         display.scroll(new_message)
 ```

 Whew!
 That script has quite a bit to unpack.
 You might have noticed the sections beginning with `def shift_letter` and `def shift_message`.
-These are 'functions': just like in maths, they take an input, do something to it and produce an output.
+These are ‘functions’: just like in maths, they take an input, do something to it and produce an output.

 ## shift_letter

-Let's look at `shift_letter` first.
+Let’s look at `shift_letter` first.

 ```
 def shift_letter(letter: str, amount: str) -> str: